Ao28th28thedev/Ao28th28thedev/README.md

 - 2.6.0 | Another battle overhaul!

   What?
 Again?
 That was quick- Ah don't worry about it, that'll be the last major revision for the next 4 and a half years!
 Whew, thank goodness.
 Anyway, this marks a point where a lot of previously bitmap-based fonts start to get replaced by vector fonts.
 There are also a lot of more obscure and internal changes but who cares about that, the battle revision is the focus here.
 Anyway to go into more detail about the battle revision, basically everything has a LOT of health now, attacks do more damage, higher leveled players/pets are way more powerful, and relics and wands have spells associated with them rather than choosing them in a spellbook.
 The older spells also were completely phased out in favor of newer spells with smoother animation, but that's the gist.

+ - 2.7.0 | Coming Soon!

+ The New Academy is coming to Old Prodigy soon!

 Pick any version you want!